 Title : Educational Administration and Management

+Credits : 2

+Sessions : 36

+Credit Hours : 36

 Educational administration and management is a crucial component of understanding the entire gamut of the education system.
 It has emerged as an important area of study and research.
 Over the years, its interface with the generic theory of administration and management as well as with the principles and practices of managing the education system has contributed towards the development of distinctive concept, theory and approaches of educational administration and management.
-Recent advances in administrative theory and management principles have added new dimensions to educational administration and management with added emphasis on accountability and transparency, site-based management; and shift in emphasis from government to governance.
+Recent advances in administrative theory and management principles have added new dimensions to educational administration and management; and shift in emphasis from government to governance.
 New concepts and models of educational governance such as network governance, multi-level governance, and participatory governance through multi-scalar structures, and additional emphasis on new theory of public management need to be understood for capturing the trends and dynamics of educational administration and management.
 A comprehensive understanding of the principles and practices is a key to the understanding of the educational system; especially its process and delivery mechanism.